mongodb/docs/source/reference/commands.rst

 Geolocation
 ~~~~~~~~~~~

-.. describe:: geoNear
+.. mongodb:command:: geoNear

    The ``geoNear`` command provides an alternative to the
-   :mongodb:operator:`$near` operator.
+   :mongodb:command:`$near` operator.
 In addition to the
    functionality of ``$near``, ``geoNear`` returns the distance of
    each item from the specified point and additional diagnostic
    information.
 For example: ::